bravecollective/core/conf/README.md

 ### General CORE Settings

 Core has grown over the years, and a few of the additions have been exposed as configurable settings.
 These settings are described below.

 #### core.required_pass_strength

 Core uses the zxcvbn password strength library, and that library exposes a strength approximation via integer.
 You can enforce a minimum password complexity with this setting.
 2 is the default, for the paranoid, set this to 3.
-If you do set this to 3, its likely your users will complain endlessly over it.
+If you do set this to 3, it's likely your users will complain endlessly over it.

 ```ini
 core.required_pass_strength = 2